menandmice/micetro_docs/guides/user-manual/snmp_profiles.rst

 Use the :guilabel:`Scan profiles` action from the top bar to manually scan all profiles.

 .. warning::
-  This might take a long time, and can result in higher volumes of traffic.
+  This might take a long time and can result in higher volumes of traffic.